nidhipai78/INS_LAB/MonoalphabeticCipher/README.md

 ## Overview

-This project implements the Monoalphabetic Cipher, a type of substitution cipher where each letter in the plaintext is replaced with a fixed corresponding letter from a scrambled alphabet.
+This implements the Monoalphabetic Cipher, a type of substitution cipher where each letter in the plaintext is replaced with a fixed corresponding letter from a scrambled alphabet.

 ## Features